NancySri453/Nancy_Assignments_NucleusTeq/README.md

-This repository contains all the completed tasks as assigned by NucleusTeq Company.
+This repository contains all the completed tasks as assigned by NucleusTeq.
 - Nancy Srivastava